itsmostafa/certified-aws-developer-associate-notes/2-aws-deep-dive/integration-and-messaging/3-kinesis.md

 ## Shards

-* One stream can contain one ore more shards
+* A stream can contain one or more shards
 * Write capacity: 1MB/s or 1000 messages per shard
 * Read capacity: 2MB/s per shard
 * Billing is per shard